aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/components/bindable-properties/bindable-coercion.md

 ## How to use the type-coercion?

-To maintain the backward-compatibility, automatic type coercion is disabled by default, and it needs to be enabled explicitly.
+To maintain the backward-compatibility, automatic type-coercion is disabled by default, and it needs to be enabled explicitly.

 ```typescript
 new Aurelia()